-(2.2.4) $$(\nabla_X Y)p = \sum_i \left( X_p(b^i) + \sum{j,k} \Gamma^i{jk}(p) a^j(p) b^k(p) \right) \frac{\partial}{\partial x^i} \Big|p.$$
+(2.2.4) $$(\nabla_X Y)p = \sum_i \left(X_p(b^i) + \sum{j,k} \Gamma^i{jk}(p) a^j(p) b^k(p) \right) \frac{\partial}{\partial x^i} \Big|p.$$

-Note that this formula involves only the values of the $a^j$ , $b^k$ at p, and the directional derivatives of the $b^i$ in the direction of $X_p$ , so the claim in Remark 2.2.1 is checked.
+Note that this formula involves only the values of the a^j , b^k at p, and the directional derivatives of the b^i in the direction of X_p , so the claim in Remark 2.2.1 is checked.

-The smooth functions $\Gamma^i{jk}$ are called the Christoffel symbols of $\nabla$ with respect to the chosen chart.
-The Christoffel symbols of a connection satisfy a complicated rule of change upon change of coordinates, which will be used in the proof of Proposition 2.3.1.
+The smooth functions Γ^i{jk} are called the Christoffel symbols of ∇ with respect to the chosen chart.
+The Christoffel symbols of a connection satisfy a complicated transformation rule upon change of coordinates, which will be used in the proof of Proposition 2.3.1.
 For the moment, we just want to remark that the Christoffel symbols can be used to specify a connection locally.
-For instance, one could set $\Gamma^i{jk}$ identically zero in a given chart $(U,\varphi)$ and then define a connection for vector fields on U. Doing this for a family of charts whose domains cover the manifold, and noting that a convex linear combination of connections is still a connection, a smooth partition of unity can be thus used to define a global connection in M in analogy with the argument in the proof of Proposition 1.2.3.
+For instance, one could set Γ^i{jk} identically zero in a given chart (U, φ) and then define a connection for vector fields on U. Doing this for a family of charts whose domains cover the manifold, and noting that a convex linear combination of connections is still a connection, a smooth partition of unity can be thus used to define a global connection in M in analogy with the argument in the proof of Proposition 1.2.3.
 This proves that connections exist in any given manifold.

-Rather than insisting in the argument of the preceding paragraph, it is better to use Proposition 2.2.5 below in order to construct a connection in a given manifold.
-Indeed, in an n-dimensional smooth manifold, we need $n^3$ smooth functions $\Gamma^i{jk}$ to specify a connection locally, and we need $n^2$ smooth functions $g{ij}$ to specify a Riemannian metric locally, recall (1.2.1).
+Rather than insisting on the argument of the preceding paragraph, it is better to use Proposition 2.2.5 below in order to construct a connection in a given manifold.
+Indeed, in an n-dimensional smooth manifold, we need n^3 smooth functions Γ^i{jk} to specify a connection locally, and we need n^2 smooth functions g{ij} to specify a Riemannian metric locally, recall (1.2.1).
 Even taking into account equivalence classes of such objects, it is apparent that there exist "more" connections in a given smooth manifold than the already large amount of available Riemannian metrics.
 The point is that, as shown by the next proposition, a Riemannian manifold admits a preferred connection.

 2.2.5 Proposition Let (M, g) be a Riemannian manifold.
-Then there exists a unique connection $\nabla$ in M, called the Levi-Cività connection, such that:
+Then there exists a unique connection ∇ in M, called the Levi-Cività connection, such that:

 a.

 $$Xg(Y,Z) = g(\nabla_X Y, Z) + g(Y, \nabla_X Z)$$

 , and

 b. $\nabla_X Y - \nabla_Y X - [X,Y] = 0$

-for every vector fields $X, Y, Z \in \Gamma(TM)$ .
+for all vector fields $X, Y, Z \in \Gamma(TM)$.

 Proof.
-The strategy of the proof is to first use the two conditions in the statement to deduce a formula for $\nabla$ .
+The strategy of the proof is to first use the two conditions in the statement to deduce a formula for ∇ .
 This formula is called the Koszul formula, and this proves uniqueness.
-The next steps, which are easy but tedious and will be skipped, are to use the Koszul formula to define the connection, and to check the defined object indeed satisfies the defining conditions of a connection and the conditions in the statement of this theorem.
+The next steps, which are easy but tedious and will be skipped, are to use the Koszul formula to define the connection, and to check that the defined object indeed satisfies the defining conditions of a connection and the conditions in the statement of this theorem.